ArturMoczulski/delconis-atavism-server-docker/README.md

 2. Unzip your AGIS source files to `src/lib`.
 The full path should be `src/lib/atavism/agis`.

+3. Install VS code extension [Trigger Task on Save](https://marketplace.visualstudio.com/items?itemName=Gruntfuggly.triggertaskonsave) to enable auto building and deployment of `agis.jar` to the Atavism Server on saving `*.java` and `*.gradle` files.

 #### Structure

 `src/lib`: contains dependency packages for your source code.
 Mostly, AGIS.
 Those are referenced during JAR gradle builds.